Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 Gold (Au)

-Reference Guide to Gold in Karats:
+Reference Guide to Gold in Karats

-10k = 10/24 = 41.67% pure gold
+- 10k = 10/24 = 41.67% pure gold

-14k = 14/24 = 58.33% pure gold
+- 14k = 14/24 = 58.33% pure gold

-18k = 18/24 = 75.00% pure gold
+- 18k = 18/24 = 75.00% pure gold

 Gold is the most highly regarded of the precious metals.
 With a distinct yellow color, gold also has the unique and impressive ability to maintain its luster.
 This precious metal is also resistant to oxidation in the air, water, or by solid chemical elements.

-Gold (Au) Cleaning and Care
+Gold Jewelry Cleaning and Care

 - Gold responds well to a simple buffering with a soft cloth, giving gold a renewed shine easily.

-- Most gold jewelry is completely safe to clean in a warm soapy water solution, able to be intricately cleaned with the bristles of a toothbrush without any visible harm.
+- Most gold jewelry is completely safe to clean in a warm soapy water solution, and able to be intricately cleaned with the bristles of a toothbrush without any visible harm.

 Silver (Ag)

 Silver has the highest electrical and thermal conductivity of all metals.
 The brilliant white metallic luster of pure silver is one of the many reasons it is commonly used in jewelry.
-Being more affordable than gold, with strong ductile and malleable properties, silver is a popular choice in precious metal jewelry.
+More affordable than gold, with strong ductile and malleable properties, silver is a popular choice in precious metal jewelry.

 While silver remains stable in pure air and water, it does possess the lowest resistance to contact with various other elements.
 Silver is easily susceptible to tarnishing when exposed to sulphur, hydrogen sulphide and various naturally occurring elements of the ozone.